-Doctors treat any specific or underlying conditions.
+Doctors treat any specific cause of sore throat.
 For example, people with strep throat or other bacterial infections are given antibiotics.

 It is important to relieve the pain of sore throat so that people can eat and drink.
 Ibuprofen or acetaminophen helps relieve pain and fever.
 People in severe pain may require the short-term use of opioids (such as oxycodone or hydrocodone).
-Warm saltwater gargles and throat lozenges or throat sprays (such as those containing benzocaine, lidocaine, or dyclonine) may temporarily help relieve pain.
-Providing soup is a good way to keep children well hydrated and nourished when swallowing is painful and before their appetite has returned.
+Warm saltwater gargles and throat lozenges or throat sprays (such as those containing benzocaine, lidocaine, or dyclonine) may temporarily help relieve pain, but they should be taken only in the prescribed amount, not any more than prescribed.
+Before their appetite returns, providing soup is a good way to keep children well hydrated and nourished when swallowing is painful.

 Most sore throats are caused by viral tonsillopharyngitis and resolve without treatment.